Descent098/ezcv/docs/quick-start.md

 - Local installation
 - Remote editing

-If you are familiar with git, github and markdown then I would recommend starting from [Local Installation](#local-installation).
+If you are familiar with git, github and markdown and want to keep your files on your local computer then I would recommend starting from [Local Installation](#local-installation).

 If you are unfamiliar with any of the above then see directly below for getting started with remote/no-code editing.
-Remote/no-code editing combined with [drag-n-drop](/usage#drag-n-drop-upload) editing is typically the easiest method to create content.
+Remote/no-code editing combined with [drag-n-drop](usage.md#drag-n-drop-upload) editing is typically the easiest method to create content.

 If you have any questions be sure to check out our [Q & A section of the discussion board](https://github.com/Descent098/ezcv/discussions/categories/q-a).